-In this article, we present a general approach for navigating between interconnected subgraphs.
-We discuss it in the context of biochemical networks, that is, in a set of hierarchically structured pathways (groups and sub-groups of pathways).
-Our visualization approach initially supports the researcher to obtain an overview of pathways, which are connected to the currently considered pathway via its nodes and edges.
-Based on this contextual information, our interactive visualization tool is able to guide the exploration and navigation process by using glyphs, brushing, and topological information of the involved pathways.
+sub-groups of pathways).
+Our new visualization approach initially supports the researcher to get an overview on pathways, which are connected to the currently considered pathway via its nodes and edges.
+Based on this context information, our interactive visualization tool is able to intuitively guide the exploration and navigation process by using glyphs, brushing, and topological information of the involved pathways.
 In this way, it can help the analyst to perform the analysis processes more efficiently.
-To be able to work with real data, current networks and concrete problems, we implemented our approach as a plugin for the VANTED system.
-This system was originally developed for the visualization and analysis of experimental data in the context of biochemical networks.
+To deal with real data, current networks and concrete problems, we decided to implement our approach as a plugin for the VANTED system.
+This system was originally developed for the visualization and analysis of experimental data in biochemical networks.

-Our article is organized as follows: Background information and related work, concerning the biological as well as visualization aspects are presented in Section 2.
+Our paper is organized as follows: Background information and related work, concerning the biological as well as visualization aspects are presented in Section 2.
 The underlying VANTED system is briefly illustrated in Section 3, while details of our novel navigation and exploration approach are given in Section 4.
 Here, we also provide an overview of limitations and implementation issues.
 A use-case scenario is discussed in the next section followed by a conclusion and ideas for future improvements.